 About thirty kilograms of the fruit yield two kilograms of kernels.

 The reason for its popularity is that argan oil is very high in antioxidants and is used for cosmetic, culinary and medicinal reasons.
+You can buy Argan oil in india and most other countries too.

 The components of Argan oil